X

 This article was originally published by RealClearMarkets and made available via RealClearWire.

-Holly Jean Soto is an economist at George Mason University and Director of Ladies at Liberty Alliance.
+Holly Jean Soto is an economist from George Mason University and Director of Ladies at Liberty Alliance.

 Newsletter Signup